About Acne Scarring Treatments at Dermatology Associates of Atlanta

 Dermal Injections/Facial Fillers

 Soft tissue fillers may be used for treatment of atrophic scars to fill pitted or depressed areas on the skin.
 The results are temporary and additional treatments are necessary; silicone has been suggested by some but in general is not used by most.
-A very promising filler is the use of the patients’ own blood product (Platelet Rich Plasma) and fat cells.
+A very promising filler is the use of the patients’ own blood product (natural growth factors) and fat cells.

 Injections such as Cortisone or 5-Flurouracil can be injected into thickened scars which help flatten them and make them less itchy and red.
 For the redness, the Candela pulsed dye laser is frequently used and more recently BOTOX® has been injected into stubborn scars which helps soften them.
 For thickened scars, DOT laser is used first before the application of chemicals to help soften the scars.